enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

     ``"internal_energy"``, are not directly specified by the lookup table, but ``EnzoRiemannImpl<ImplFunctor>`` accounts for this.
   * Serves as a compile-time lookup table.
-It statically maps the names of the all of the components of the relevant actively advected integration quantities to unique array indices.
+It statically maps the names of all of the components of the relevant actively advected integration quantities to unique array indices.

+As an aside, the key-ordering requirements for ``EnzoRiemann::solve`` ensure that the order of arrays in ``EnzoEFltArrayMap`` reflects the order of items in the lookup table.
+(Internally, ``EnzoRiemannImpl`` permutes the order of vector-components in order to preserve symmetry).

 See :ref:`EnzoRiemannLUT-section`
 for a more detailed description of ``EnzoRiemannLUT<InputLUT>`` and